-Although POCO sites are not mentioned in this report, they receive similar administrative onbase controls as ERP sites.
+Active POCO sites are not mentioned in this report, but they do receive similar administrative on- base controls as ERP sites.
 The controls are designed to prevent inadvertent exposure of petroleum contamination in soil and groundwater to base personnel and contractors during construction activities that involve soil excavation.